RequirementsThe Department of English offers a minor degree program of study in English.

 ENG-203.
 Introduction to Creative Writing

-Analysis and practice of various forms of creative writing.
-Study of the writer’s tools and choices in creating poetry, short fiction, and dramatic scenes.
+The analysis and practice of various forms of creative writing including the study of the writer’s tools and choices in creating poetry, short fiction, and dramatic scenes.

 ENG-222.
 Introduction to Digital Humanities